leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/generate/mirror.rst

       You must disable it to be able to move the vertices along the mirror axis again.

 Merge
-   Where a vertex is in the same place (within the *Merge Distance* distance) as its mirror it will be merged with the mirrored vertex.
+   Where a vertex is in the same place (within the *Merge Distance*) as its mirror it will be merged with the mirrored vertex.

    Merge Distance